buildingblocs/2018/pre-event/coursemology/index.md

 # Coursemology Results

 > **Congratulations** to the top-scorers of the Coursemology Event! :) We hope everyone benefitted and learned something through the tedious process!
-Also, a big **THANK YOU** for everyone who has participated enthusiastically in the Coursemology event.
+Also, a big **THANK YOU** for everyone who have participated enthusiastically in the Coursemology event.

 1. Chan Si Jie, Xin Min Secondary